ipetkov/crane/docs/API.md

 Except where noted below, all derivation attributes are delegated to `mkCargoDerivation`, and can be used to influence its behavior.

+Note: if `tailwindcss` is executable at build time (i.e. a `nativeBuildInput` supplies it) a preconfigure hook will automatically configure `TRUNK_TOOLS_TAILWIND` so that support works out of the box.
+To disable this behavior you can either set `env.TRUNK_TOOLS_TAILWIND` to any value on the derivation, or `unset TRUNK_TOOLS_TAILWIND` in a build hook.

 #### Optional attributes
 * `buildPhaseCargoCommand`: A command to run during the derivation's build phase.
 Pre and post build hooks will automatically be run.